Together for Learning

 - developing programming tools and guidance to inform future programming

-Together, these efforts will deepen our impact for refugees, other forcibly-displaced and host community children and youth.
+Together, these efforts will deepen our impact for refugee, other forcibly displaced and host community children and youth.

-Canada will work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children.
-This includes refugees, other forcibly-displaced and host community children and youth.
+Canada continues to work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children and youth, including refugee, other forcibly displaced and host community children and youth.

-Canada will listen and learn from the voices of refugees, other forcibly-displaced and host community children and youth, parents, teachers and community leaders through the following main channels:
+Canada commits to listen and learn from the voices of refugees, other forcibly displaced and host community children and youth, parents, teachers and community leaders through the following main channels:

-- a Refugee Education Council, created in consultation with Canadian civil society and hosted by World Vision Canada, and made up of youth advocates, community leaders, teachers and parents from developing countries who will ensure that we hear and learn from local voices about their own experiences
+- the Refugee Education Council created in consultation with Canadian civil society and hosted by World Vision Canada.
+The Refugee Education Council is made up of youth advocates, community leaders, teachers and parents from developing countries.
+It allows us to hear and learn from local voices and their lived experiences.

 - engagement with the Canadian public, including refugee and diaspora populations within Canada, to amplify their voices.

-Canada will work with Canadian and international data partners to address the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.
+Canada works with Canadian and international data partners.
+We aim to solve the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.

-We are facing a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
-The situation has been aggravated by the COVID-19 pandemic, which is threatening hard-won global gains in education.
-The impacts are especially severe for refugee, other forcibly-displaced and host community children and youth, especially girls.
+There is a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
+Conflict, the climate crisis, natural disasters and the COVID-19 pandemic are threatening hard-won global gains in education.
+The impacts are especially severe for refugee, other forcibly displaced and host community children and youth, especially girls.
 These are the ones who are most at risk of being left behind.